 The two main bus operators in Morocco are CTM and Supratours.

 Supratours is run by the ONCF, Morocco’s official train operator, and is intended to supplement the train service.
-Since there is already a direct ONCF train line running from Marrakech to Rabat, Supratours does not run on this route.
+Since there is already a direct ONCF train line running from Marrakesh to Rabat, Supratours does not run on this route.